streed/simplePB/README.md

 Solution:
 =========
-Looking at the Google library [Protocol Buffers](https://developers.google.com/protocol-buffers) I found a conventient soluton to my problem.
+Looking at the Google library [Protocol Buffers](https://developers.google.com/protocol-buffers) I found a convenient soluton to my problem.
 But, I wanted to take it a step further and create a DSL on top of the protocol buffers themselves and from this allow for the following properties.

 * Protocols are broken into _proto_ classes.